Probing the Morphology of Polarized Emission Induced by Fluctuation Dynamo using Minkowski Functionals: Results

-In Fig.~\ref{fig:ppeakerror}, we show the variation of the relative error on the estimated $\ppeak$ for different $\ell/\lf$ as a function of the 95\,percentile range, $\Delta\,p_{\rm peak,95}$, of the $\ppeak$ determined from Monte-Carlo samples.\footnote{We generated 100 samples from the $\ncc(>\pf)$ \textit{versus} $\pf$ plot for each subgrid region (similar to Fig.~\ref{fig:number_conn}) by drawing each $\ncc$ from a Poisson distribution, and estimated $\ppeak$ by fitting each random sample in the same way as for Fig.~\ref{fig:number_conn}.} Both these quantities are compared relative to $\pmean$ over the entire $512\times512$\,pixel$^2$ 2-D map.
-In Fig.~\ref{fig:ppeakerror}, the $y$-axis represents the relative deviation in the estimated $\ppeak$ from the sub-regions, and the $x$-axis represents the confidence in the estimated $\ppeak$.
-It is clear that the blue-ish data points for $\ell/\lf \lesssim 1$, either have large relative error or large range in the 95\,percentile interval in the estimated $\ppeak$.
-For sub-regions of size $\ell/\lf < 1$, determining $\ppeak$ is subject to large uncertainties ($\gtrsim20\%$) mostly originating from stochastic variations between the sub-regions, or low $\ncc(>\pf)$, especially for $\kf\,L/2\uppi = 2$.
-Hence, even though the overall uncertainties and the 95\,percentile range in $\ppeak$ are mostly within 20\% of the $\pmean$, stochastic variations could impact/bias the results for sub-regions that have size $\ell \lesssim \lf$.
-On the other hand, for $\ell > \lf$, both stochastic variation and 95\,percentile confidence in $\ppeak$ are on an average $\lesssim15\%$ level and our results can be safely employed.
+In Figure~\ref{fig:ppeakerror}, we show the variation of the relative error on the estimated $\ppeak$ for different $\ell/\lf$ as a function of the 95\,percentile range, $\Delta\,p_{\rm peak,95}$, of the $\ppeak$ determined from Monte Carlo samples.\footnote{We generated 100 samples from the $\ncc(>\pf)$ \textit{versus} $\pf$ plot for each subgrid region (similar to Figure~\ref{fig:number_conn}) by drawing each $\ncc$ from a Poisson distribution and estimated $\ppeak$ by fitting each random sample in the same way as for Figure~\ref{fig:number_conn}.} Both these quantities are compared relative to $\pmean$ over the entire $512\times512$\,pixel$^2$ 2D map.
+In Figure~\ref{fig:ppeakerror}, the $y$-axis represents the relative deviation in the estimated $\ppeak$ from the subregions, and the $x$-axis represents the confidence in the estimated $\ppeak$.
+It is clear that the blueish data points for $\ell/\lf \lesssim 1$, either have a large relative error or a large range in the 95\,percentile interval in the estimated $\ppeak$.
+For subregions of size $\ell/\lf < 1$, determining $\ppeak$ is subject to large uncertainties ($\gtrsim20\%$) mostly originating from stochastic variations between the subregions, or low $\ncc(>\pf)$, especially for $\kf\,L/2\uppi = 2$.
+Hence, even though the overall uncertainties and the 95\,percentile range in $\ppeak$ are mostly within 20\% of the $\pmean$, stochastic variations could impact/bias the results for subregions that have size $\ell \lesssim \lf$.
+On the other hand, for $\ell > \lf$, both stochastic variation and 95\,percentile confidence in $\ppeak$ are on an average $\lesssim15\%$ level, and our results can be safely employed.

-Note that, for frequencies $\lesssim 1$\,GHz, since $\ncc(>\pf)$ is generally larger compared to those at high frequencies (see Fig.~\ref{fig:number_conn}), $\ppeak$ from the sub-regions could be determined to better than $10\%$ accuracy for all $\kf$s for $\ell \approx \lf/2$.
+Note that, for frequencies $\lesssim 1$\,GHz, since $\ncc(>\pf)$ is generally larger compared to those at high frequencies (see Figure~\ref{fig:number_conn}), $\ppeak$ from the subregions could be determined to have better than $10\%$ accuracy for all $\kf$s for $\ell \approx \lf/2$.